FurkanToprak/cognitive-neuroscience/README.md

 * `fMRI`: Functional magnetic resonance imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
 * `Diffusion weighted imaging (DWI)`: Chart connections by observing the flow of water in the brain.
 Water diffuses along fibre tracts.
 This way, we can observe the start and end of these tracts.
 * `Multi-voxel Pattern Analysis`: Finding spacial patterns of activation in the brain in 3D.
+* `Computerized Axial Tomography (CAT)`: An X-Ray taken from multiple angles, sometimes with a dye, to form a 3D image.